Comparison

 Which is better for team onboarding speed?

-Vyre is typically faster for teams because it combines shared defaults, collaboration controls, and native desktop clients across the team.
+Vyre is typically faster for teams because it combines shared defaults, built-in collaboration controls, and desktop clients.

 When should I choose Vyre over OpenCode?